 This Surprising Reading Level Analysis Will Change the Way You WriteBy Shane Snow January 28th, 2015

-The other day, a friend and I were talking about becoming better writers by looking at the “reading levels” of our work.
+The other day, a friend and I were talking about becoming better writers by doing a “reading level analysis” of our work.
 Scholars have formulas for automatically estimating reading level using syllables, sentence length, and other proxies for vocabulary and concept complexity.
 After the chat, just for fun, I ran a chapter from my book through the most common one, the Flesch-Kincaid index:

 I learned, to my dismay, that I’ve been writing for eighth graders.